- Who is your customer?

 The best way to do that is by asking the right questions and constantly staying abreast of who your customers are and what they’re about.

 Here are a few things to know about your customers.

 1. How old is your customer?

-This might seem to be one of the most basic things to know about your customers, but it’s still worth saying because it’s an important part of developing your strategy to keep and obtain customers.
+This might seem to be one of the most important things to know about your customer, but it’s still worth saying because it’s an important part of developing your brand strategy to keep and obtain customers.
 If you don’t have a general idea of the age of your potential customer, you’re going to have a hard time knowing where you need to shift your advertising focus and strategy.

 For example, a product typically used by people in their mid-50s would probably do very well if advertised in AARP Magazine, which is heavily circulated and enjoyed by the demographic you seek.
 But a product that’s mainly used by people in their late 20s wouldn’t find much of a market in AARP Magazine, making an advertising campaign there a complete waste of money.